 It’s important for potential applicants to remember that not every IC participates in every “Parent” FOA, and that an application cannot be assigned to an IC that does not participate in the FOA.
 Therefore, applicants are urged to pay specific attention to the Part 1 of the FOA which lists “Participating Organizations” and “Components of Participating Organizations” before submitting an application.
 Potential applicants should also remember that selecting the appropriate FOA will also depend upon whether or not the project involves a Clinical Trial.
 As described in NOT-HD-19-012, applicants proposing Basic Experimental Studies involving Humans (BESH) projects for consideration by NICHD may apply to one of the FOAs that allows Clinical Trial applications and in which NICHD participates.

-The following table summarizes the appropriate broad-based FOAs in which NICHD participates for some commonly used grant mechanisms.
-When scientifically appropriate, applications may also be submitted to one of the topic-specific Clinical Trials FOAs in which NICHD participates, as listed on the NICHD webpage for Active Funding Opportunity Announcement (FOAs).
+When scientifically appropriate, applications may also be submitted to one of the topic-specific Clinical Trials FOAs in which NICHD participates, as listed on the NICHD webpage for Parent Announcements (For Unsolicited or Investigator-Initiated Applications).